eah13/eah13.github.io/bio.md

 </a>
 </div>
 <div class="small-12 medium-7 columns right">
-I'm building the easiest way to teach using open materials at <a href="http://trinket.io">trinket.io</a>.
+I'm building the easiest way to Teach With Code at <a href="http://trinket.io">trinket.io</a>.
 </div>
 </div>
 <div class="row">